PhilippeTei/behaviour_module/notes/multiregion_notes.md

 d = RegionalBehaviourModel(params_ca, params_cb ,params_cc ,mixing_pars=None)

+How will this be used?
+- covasim: translate popdict into people.
+    - contacts: per layer contacts.
+Schools, etc.
+        - p1 ordered
+    - traits.

+What structure needs to remain in the cities?
+(Within the regions object)
+- Their parameters.
+- Their generating structures.

+What structure is visible from outside the reigions object?

+structure: a) stored in the sub regions.
+    - have a foreigner option.
+        - take the foreigners, put them in the array, sample.
+or:
+           b) stored in total region.
+    - communities, schools, etc.
+    - NONTRIVIAL.
+FIGURE OUT LATER.

+contacts: stored in the total region.

 class RegionalBehaviourModel(BehaviourModel)
     def __init__(self, mixing_pars, **kwargs,){

+        #### ADDITIONAL PARAMS ####
+        self.contacts['community']['p1'] = []
+        self.contacts[] ...
+        (do for each layer.
+Directly populated by a make_mixed_... contact.
+        For individually inited, we have aggregate_regions())

+        #### ####
         if mixing_pars == None:
             self.load_default_mixing_pars()
         # Init cities